prodzilla/prodzilla/README.md

 ```

 A full view of currently supported features can be inferred by checking out the [prodzilla.yml](/prodzilla.yml).

+## Deploying on Shuttle for Free

+[Shuttle.rs](https://shuttle.rs) allows hosting of Rust apps for free.
+Check out [How I'm Getting Free Synthetic Monitoring](https://codingupastorm.dev/2023/11/07/prodzilla-and-shuttle/) for a tutorial on how to deploy Prodzilla to Shuttle for free.

 ## Notifications for Probe Results